2001 Marsh Harbour Cessna 402 crash

 On August 25, 2001, a Cessna 402 twin-engine light aircraft crashed shortly after takeoff from Marsh Harbour Airport on the Abaco Islands of the Bahamas, killing the pilot and all eight passengers on board.
 Among the victims were American singer and actress Aaliyah and members of her entourage, including a hairdresser, her bodyguard and a record executive.
 The group had just completed filming of the music video for "Rock the Boat" and had chartered the flight to return to Florida.

-The subsequent investigation determined that the aircraft had attempted to take off while heavily overloaded; the eight passengers exceeded its certified maximum of seven.
+The subsequent investigation determined the aircraft had attempted to take off while heavily overloaded, and also held eight passengers exceeding its certified maximum of seven.
 It also emerged that the pilot falsified records on his experience and qualifications to fly this type of aircraft.

 Background

 Appearing on BET's 106 & Park on August 21, 2001, Aaliyah announced that shooting of the video for the single "Rock the Boat", to be directed by Hype Williams, would begin the following day.
 Nearly sixty people worked on the video in the Bahamas.
 On August 22, Aaliyah travelled to Miami, Florida, and filmed dance routines backed by a green screen during the day, with underwater shots for the video in the evening.
 On August 23, Aaliyah and employees of Virgin Records America flew to the Bahamas on two flights using a Fairchild Metro III, chartered through Sky Limo.
 She was scheduled to leave the Bahamas on August 26, but chose to leave the day before since she had finished early.
 Williams recalled, "Aaliyah left mid-production, so we were still shooting when she left."

-The New York Post printed one of the last photographs taken of Aaliyah, with a fan who wanted it as a souvenir, but wrongly labeled it as having been taken just before the crash flight departed.
-The photo was in fact taken when Aaliyah arrived in the Bahamas on Thursday, August 23.
+The New York Post printed one of the last photographs taken of Aaliyah, when the singer posed with a fan.
+The Post wrongly labeled the photo as having been taken shortly before the flight departed and crashed.
+It was later determined the photo was in fact taken when Aaliyah arrived in the Bahamas on Thursday, August 23.